Bears draft Kiran Amegadjie with the No. 75 pick in the 2024 NFL Draft

 Bears draft Kiran Amegadjie with the No. 75 pick in the 2024 NFL Draft originally appeared on NBC Sports Chicago

-The Chicago Bears selected Yale offensive tackle Kiran Amegadjie with the No. 75 pick in the 2024 NFL Draft.
+The Chicago Bears selected Yale offensive tackle Kiran Amegadije with the No. 75 pick in the 2024 NFL Draft.

 The Hinsdale native is comin' home 🏠